 Oregon law requires that restaurants, including temporary restaurants, food trucks, and mobile units are licensed (ORS 624.020).
 If you plan to open a temporary restaurant, or operate a new or previously licensed restaurant in the county, a Restaurant License Application must be submitted to the Columbia County Public Health Authority.
 Information on regulations and licensing fees for these and other establishments can be found below.

-Read about and find forms for food service regulations
+Read about and find forms for food service license applications and regulations

 Food, pool, lodging and child care licenses and services fees →